Uganda

-Yoweri Museveni's National Resistance Movement (NRM) took power in 1986 after a six-year guerrilla war.
+Obote returned to power following the controversial 1980 Ugandan general election, prompting a six-year guerrilla war, ending with the victory of Yoweri Museveni's National Resistance Movement in 1986.
 While Museveni's rule resulted in stability and economic growth, political oppression and human rights abuses continued.
 The abolition of presidential term limits as well as allegations of electoral fraud and repression have raised concerns about Uganda's democratic future.
-Museveni was elected president in the 2011, 2016, and 2021 general elections.
+Museveni was elected president in the 2011, 2016, 2021, and 2026 general elections.
 Human rights issues, corruption, and regional conflicts, such as involvement in the Congo Wars and the struggle against the Lord's Resistance Army (LRA), continue to challenge Uganda.
 Despite this, it has made progress in education and health, improving literacy and reducing HIV infection, though challenges in maternal health and gender inequality persist.

 Geographically, Uganda is diverse, with volcanic hills, mountains, and lakes, including Lake Victoria, the world's second-largest freshwater lake.
 The country has significant natural resources, including fertile agricultural land and untapped oil reserves, contributing to its economic development.
 The service sector dominates the economy, surpassing agriculture.
 Uganda's rich biodiversity, with national parks and wildlife reserves, attracts tourism, a vital sector for the economy.
-Uganda is a member of the United Nations, the African Union, G77, the East African Community, and the Organisation of Islamic Cooperation.
+Uganda is a member of the United Nations, the Commonwealth of Nations, the African Union, G77, the East African Community, and the Organisation of Islamic Cooperation.